sushantaresearch/postclearance-selection-robust/README.md

 ## Citation

 If you use this code, please cite the paper.
-This code is permanently archived on Zenodo at https://doi.org/10.5281/zenodo.20735343 (concept DOI, which always resolves to the latest release).
+This reproducibility package is permanently archived on Zenodo:

+Paul, S. (2026). *Protecting Customs Revenue with Scarce Audit Capacity: Selection-Robust Targeting of Post-Clearance Undervaluation under Label Bias: Reproducibility Package* (v1.0.1) [Software].
+Zenodo. https://doi.org/10.5281/zenodo.20941357

+The version DOI above resolves to the exact archived release used in the paper (v1.0.1).
+The concept DOI https://doi.org/10.5281/zenodo.20941356 always resolves to the latest version.